 B2C sales operate at a much faster pace, often driven by feeling rather than a detailed cost-benefit analysis.
 The goal here is to create an immediate emotional connection with a customer.
 While we like to think all our decisions are logical, most are rooted in emotion, with facts used later to justify our choice.
 Effective B2C techniques tap into this by telling a compelling brand story, using social proof, and creating a sense of desire or urgency.
 You’re appealing to a wide range of people by focusing on how your product will make them feel or improve their life in a tangible way.

-Key Differences in Sales Cycles and Decisions
+Comparing Sales Cycles and Decision-Making

 The practical differences in the buying process dictate why these techniques are so distinct.
 A typical B2B sale involves getting buy-in from multiple decision-makers, often a committee of six to ten people.
 This process requires careful navigation and can easily last one to three months.
 You have to build consensus across different departments, each with its own priorities and concerns.
 In sharp contrast, a B2C sale can happen in just a few minutes.
 The decision rests with a single person and often relies on impulse, making a strong first impression absolutely critical.